 The Teaching and Learning of Arabic in Early Modern Europe

 On Saturday, 16 November, the conference on ‘The Learning and Teaching of Arabic in Early Modern Europe’ was held at the National Museum of Antiquities, Leiden.
-Speakers were Arnoud Vrolijk, Asaph Ben-Tov, Alexander Bevilacqua, Aurélien Girard, Mercedes García Arenal, and Mordechai Feingold, with an introduction and conclusion by Jan Loop.
-The publication of a comprehensive monograph on the topic is also in preparation
+The conference was organised by Jan Loop, and it consisted of lectures by Arnoud Vrolijk, Asaph Ben-Tov, Alexander Bevilacqua, Aurélien Girard, Mercedes García Arenal, and Mordechai Feingold, with an introduction and conclusion by Jan Loop.

 It covered the teaching of Arabic in the Netherlands, Germany, Italy, Spain, and England.
 The event provided fascinating insights into technical aspects of early modern teaching of Arabic, but also into the institutional, political and religious contexts in which the study of Arabic took place from the 16th to the 17th century.

 Preparations are being made for publishing the proceedings of the conference (with other invited papers) in the new Brill series The History of Oriental Studies.

 11:00 Charles Burnett (Warburg Institute, London), Opening Remarks